paulvangentcom/python_corona_simulation/README.md

 Another approach is self-isolation: instructing people who have symptoms to stay at home.
 This was the initial approach the Dutch government had taken and is the approach in many countries that are not locked down.
 How effective is such a measure, especially given that not everybody will (or can) follow it?
 [It turns out people can be infectious to others without manifesting symptoms](https://edition.cnn.com/2020/03/14/health/coronavirus-asymptomatic-spread/index.html), which further complicates such a 'stay home if you feel ill' scenario.

-In the simulation, people who are infected will choose to either self-isolate or not (the odds can be set).
+In the simulation, people who are infected will self-isolate.
 Those traveling to the isolation area can not infect others anymore, to simulate that these people are aware of their infection and will take precautions not to infect others. **Click the image to view the video.**

 <a href="http://www.paulvangent.com/covid/Self_Isolation.mp4">
 <img align="center" src="https://github.com/paulvangentcom/python_corona_simulation/blob/master/images/horizontal/self-isolation.png" alt="image of the simuation">